ibm-cloud-docs/vmware-service/common/iam-integration.md

 # VMware Cloud Director single sign-on with IBM Cloud IAM
 {: #iam-integration}

+You can use the VMware Cloud Director™ console to configure and manage the {{site.data.keyword.vmware-service_full}} virtual data centers (VDCs).
+VMware® workloads are created, deployed, and managed in the VMware Cloud Director console.

+Access the VMware Cloud Director console from the VMware Solutions console to complete the following tasks from the console.

+* Virtual machine (VM) templates upload
+* vApp and VM deployment and management
+* Virtual network creation and management
+* Edge configuration and putting VMs on the public and private networks
+* User administration

-Authentication and authorization to VMware Cloud Director™ defaults to using {{site.data.keyword.cloud}} IAM (Identity and Access Management).
+Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud_notm}} IAM (Identity and Access Management).
 Users log in to VMware Cloud Director by using their {{site.data.keyword.cloud_notm}} credentials.
 When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vmware-service_short}} instance, single sign-on (SSO) is used to access VMware Cloud Director.

 ## Before you begin
 {: #iam-integration-prereq}